This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 Using sugar with the apple filling will improve the texture as well as the taste.
 Maple syrup adds flavor, but you don't have to use either, especially if you add dried fruit and your apples are sweet.

-The topping tastes more dessert-like with some type of sweetener, but you could leave it out.
-This is particularly true if your granola has many added sugars.
-Also, this crisp makes a lovely breakfast when less sugar is used!
+The topping tastes more dessert-like with syrup or sweetener.
+Cut back the sugar or syrup if your granola has many added sugars.
+Also, this crisp makes a great breakfast when less sweet stuff is used!

-This dessert can be frozen but, the topping may get soggy and the apple filling may be very mushy when thawed.
+I don't recommend freezing.
+The topping may get soggy and the apple filling will be very mushy when thawed.

 Does this dessert have any health benefits?